statocat/UNCBC-HW7-PewlettHackardAnalysis/README.md

 * The combined salaries of imminent retirees across departments as part of budget planning for hiring replacements

 * A broader birth-date filter for the mentorship eligibilty table, given that only 0.5% of Pewlett-Hackard's employees were identified as potentially eligible for the mentorship program.
-Pewlett-Hackars should consider whether this number of employees is really adequate to absorb the knowledge of over 70,000 imminent retirees.
+Pewlett-Hackard should consider whether this number of employees is really adequate to absorb the knowledge of over 70,000 imminent retirees.